 In the most extreme cases, you can even be taken to court, banned from driving and charged up to £1,000.
 The fine can go up to £2,500 if you’re driving a lorry or a bus.

 When you head out on your next trip, make sure you're safe.
-Use your sat nav with care and make sure you're attention is always on the road.
+Use your sat nav with care and make sure your attention is always on the road.

 Some of our hire cars come with built in sat nav devices to make it really easy for you to get around.
 Take a look at our hire cars and book yours today.